resendislab/microbiome/README.md

 ```

 Now navigate your browser to <your-ip>:8000 (for instance localhost:8000 if you run docker on your machine) and you will be prompted for user credentials (use "rstudio" for user and password).
 All packages and dependencies are already installed here.

+### FAQ

+- How do I change the password?
+  Login to the rstudio account with the default credentials (user and password
+  are "rstudio").
+Click on the "Tools" in the menu bar and choose "Shell".
+  Type "passwd" and Enter.
+You will be promted for the old and new password.